Tron: Evolution

-As of October 2019, the PC version of the game can no longer be installed or played due to the game's use of SecuROM DRM, which stopped providing authentication servers after Disney revoked their service subscription.
+Tron: Evolution received mixed reviews from critics.
+As of October 2019, the Windows version of the game can no longer be installed or played through official means due to the game's use of SecuROM DRM, which stopped providing authentication servers after Disney revoked their service subscription.
+Additionally, a variation of the game for the Nintendo DS and Wii, Tron Evolution: Battle Grids, released simultaneously with its counterpart.

 Gameplay

 Tron: Evolution is a third-person action game with racing and role-playing game elements incorporated.
 The game features both singleplayer and multiplayer modes.
 The basic gameplay focuses on acrobatics and combat.
-Player's movements are heavily parkour-influenced, while combat was inspired by capoeira.
+Player's movements are heavily parkour-influenced, while combat was inspired by capoeira and that of Prince of Persia.
 The game also features light cycle races.
 Each cycle leaves a light trail that can destroy or "derez" any enemy.
 Evolution features persistent character progression system, that lets players earn new levels and unlock new upgrades, both in multiplayer and singleplayer.

 Multiplayer

 There are four different game modes in the game and four maps available initially.
 Two modes focus on combat with light discs and two other modes feature vehicular combat on light cycles, as well as a special light tank vehicle.
 Up to 10 people can play in online matches.
 Disintegration and team disintegration are classic deathmatch modes.
 Power Monger is a node control mode and Bit Runner is a capture-the-flag variation.
 There is also a levelling system, which upgrades player's character version (level) and gains memory for upgrades.
 The character can gain versions up to 50.
 After becoming version 50, the players cannot upgrade own character anymore.

 Two more multiplayer maps, as well as a Sam Flynn character skin, were made available at the game's launch as downloadable content through codes included in the game package.
 Five more maps and the Black Guard character skin were released in a downloadable pack; one of these, the "Classic" map, is a replica of the light cycle grid from the original Tron film.